jakep3/project3_earthquakes/README.md

 ![](8.JPG)

-__Figure 5:__ This shows the location of the Axial Volcano, which corresponds to the group of earthquakes viewed in Figure 4.
+__Figure 5:__ This shows the location of the Axial Volcano, which corresponds to a close group of earthquakes shown in Figure 4.

 Part II: Divergent Boundary vs Transform Boundary
 1. By comparing Figure 1 and Figure 3, it was possible to identify a divergent boundary and a transform boundary for the full data set from Part I. Figure 6 below shows the identified regions.
 The Gorda Ridge is the divergent boundary, and the Blanco Fracture Zone is the transform boundary.